anonymousSC21/SC21/README.md

 Note that in the paper, for each combination of N and P, we tested four libraries, four block sizes, and five runs for statistics.

+## BENCHMARKS USED IN THE PAPER

+We used randomly generated, real, double precision matrices of the sizes specified in the paper (ranging from N=4,096 to N=524,288 on P=2 up to P=512 compute nodes).
+For Cholesky factorization, the matrices are SPD (symmetric positive definite).
+For each combination of N and P, we conducted five runs and gathered wall-clock time for statistics conducted in the paper.